stryker-mutator/stryker-js/packages/stryker/README.md

 ### `coverageAnalysis` [`string`]

-Default: `perTest`
+Default: `off`
-Full notation: `--coverageAnalysis perTest`
+Command line: `--coverageAnalysis perTest`
-Config file key: `coverageAnalysis: 'perTest'`
+Config file: `coverageAnalysis: 'perTest'`

 With `coverageAnalysis` you specify which coverage analysis strategy you want to use.